Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

 \subsection{Related Work}

-In the past decade causal inference literature has experienced a growing interest in the mechanism of interference, leading to (i) the assessment of bias for causal effects estimated under the no-interference assumption \citep{sobel2006,forastiere2016identification}, (ii) the design of experiments to either avoid or assess interference \citep{angelucci2015program, baird2018optimal, kang2016peer}, and (iii) the estimation of casual effects under interference.
+Recently, the causal inference literature has seen a growing interest in the mechanism of interference, leading to (i) the assessment of bias for causal effects estimated under the no-interference assumption \citep{forastiere2016identification, sobel2006}, (ii) the design of experiments to either avoid or assess interference \citep{viviano2020experimental, angelucci2015program,baird2018optimal, kang2016peer}, and (iii) the estimation of causal effects under interference.
 Estimators for treatment and spillover effects have first been developed under the assumption of partial interference, allowing interference within groups but not across different groups \citep{hudgens2008toward, tchetgen2012causal, liu2014large, Liu2016, forastiere2016clusters, basse2018analyzing, forastiere2019museums}.
-However, the assumption of group-level interference is often invalid, too broad or not applicable.
-Hence, several works focus on the estimation of causal effects in the context of units interconnected on networks, both in randomized experiments \citep{aronow2017estimating, AtheyEcklesImbens2018, leung2020} and in observational studies \citep{Ogburn2017, Sofrygin2017, forastiere2018estimating, forastiere2016identification}.
-In the context of social networks, even in randomized experiments where the treatment is randomized at the unit-level, exposure to other units' treatment is not.
-Therefore the propensity of being exposed to different levels of treatments among network contacts will depend on the network structure. \cite{aronow2017estimating} developed a Horvitz-Thompson estimator to adjust for the imbalance in this propensity across units under different individual and contacts' treatment status.
+However, the assumption of group-level interference is often invalid, too broad, or not applicable.
+Hence, several works focus on the estimation of causal effects in the context of units interconnected on networks, both in randomized experiments \citep{aronow2017estimating, AtheyEcklesImbens2018, leung2020} and in observational studies \citep{ogburn2022causal, Sofrygin2017, forastiere2016identification, forastiere2018estimating, Tortu2023, Lee2023}.
+In the context of social networks, even in randomized experiments where the treatment is randomized at the unit level, exposure to other units' treatment is not and depends on the network structure.